 Griggs Park is a historic 8-acre park located in Uptown Dallas that provides a safe, beautiful, and natural area for all ages including families and children.
 The park has newly renovated amenities for picnics, children’s playgrounds, areas for pets, groves of trees for enjoying reading, painting or quiet conversation, scenic views, and a moving historical memorial to the Park’s namesake, the Rev. A.R.
 Griggs and the State Thomas and Freedman’s community that preceded Uptown.
-By becoming a Friend of Griggs Park you will:

 March Construction Update